“In the Wings”

 The result is a light-hearted and personal experience which allows participants the opportunity to reflect on options in order to create and test a framework that is suited to their personal style and presentation objectives.
 This forms a set of practical tools with which to craft a careful message designed to affect an audience.

-In the Wings is available as a standalone course that runs for approximately three hours with a fifteen minute break halfway through, or as part of a longer course incorporating one or more of its companion courses for presentation delivery (Potential Energy), confidence (The Big Conversation) or vocal control (Specific Heat Capacity).
+In the Wings is available as a standalone course that runs for approximately three hours with a fifteen minute break halfway through, or as part of a longer course incorporating one or more of its companion courses for presentation delivery (Potential Energy), confidence (An Impostor Calls) or vocal control (Specific Heat Capacity).
 It asks participants to come with, at the very least, an idea for a presentation which they either will or could plan to deliver in the not-too-distant future.